Health and Nutrition Fund

 What Causes Child Hunger?

 Poverty is a root cause of child hunger.
-When a family lives on less than $2.15 per day — the economic definition of poverty — they are usually unable to meet their basic needs.
-They have difficult choices to make, like whether it's more important to feed their children or keep a roof over their heads.
+When a family lives on less than $2.15 per day (which is the definition of poverty), they're unable to meet their basic needs.

 War and armed conflict lead to widespread hunger as well.
-Fighting destroys homes and infrastructure, displaces people, disrupts markets and economies, affects food production and distribution, and leaves the poor more vulnerable than before.
+Conflict destroys homes and infrastructure, displaces families, disrupts economies, and affects food production and distribution.
+In short, it makes it harder to produce and find food, and it makes food more expensive.

-Anything that drives food prices up contributes to the problem of child hunger.
-Poor families that rely on cheaper, less nutritious food are further marginalized by economic slowdowns and supply chain disruptions.
+Anything that drives food prices up contributes to child hunger.
+Impoverished families who rely on cheaper, less nutritious food are deeply affected by economy slowdowns and supply chain disruptions.
+Each economic challenge only makes it harder for them to feed their children.

 What Are the Effects of Child Hunger?

-Children 5 years of age and younger are especially vulnerable to the effects of poverty, hunger and malnutrition, including:
+Children 5 years of age and younger are especially vulnerable to the effects of child hunger, including:

 • Greater susceptibility to infection.

-• Diabetes and other diet-related noncommunicable diseases such as heart disease and some cancers.
+• Diabetes and other diet-related diseases, such as heart disease and cancer.

 • Impaired speech.